3 Quick Tips for Choosing Your Brand Colors (Backed by Strategy & Psychology)

 3. Have Fun And Play Around With It!

-Now that you’re armed with my two favorite tools for choosing your brand color palette (a good base-template and a little knowledge about color psychology) it’s time to get to work!
-You’ll definitely want to try out several different iterations of your color palette and don’t expect to land on the perfect one with your first try.
+Now that you’re armed with two of my favorite tools — a solid base structure and a little insight into brand color psychology — it’s time to get to work.
+You’ll definitely want to try out several different versions of your color palette, and don’t expect to land on the perfect one with your first try.

-When I’m working with one of my high-end branding clients, I spend several hours researching color palettes before I even begin creating anything, and even then I usually create 10+ variations before showing anything to my client.
-The magic really is in the process in this case, so I would highly encourage you to spend some time just having fun with the selecting your colors.
+When I’m working with one of my high-end branding clients, I spend several hours researching and building palette options before I even start designing.
+Even then, I usually create 10+ variations before presenting anything.
+The magic really is in the process — so allow yourself to explore!

-Try combinations that seem crazy.
-Try combinations that seem safe.
-Look to other brands you love for inspiration, and when you think you’ve finally found the right palette, keep playing with it some more!
+Try combinations that seem a little out there.
+Try combinations that feel safe.
+Look to other brands you admire for inspiration.
+And when you think you’ve found the perfect palette?
+Keep playing with it.

 Previous